rguske/rguske.github.io/post/using-harbor-with-the-vcenter-event-broker-appliance/index.md

-# Using Harbor with the vCenter Event Broker Appliance
+# Using Harbor with the VMware Event Broker Appliance

 The <a href="https://github.com/vmware-samples/vcenter-event-broker-appliance" target="_blank">vCenter Event Broker Appliance (VEBA)</a> is still one of my favorite open source projects these days and it is evolving rapidly and continuously through the great work of the two main contributors <a href="https://twitter.com/embano1" target="_blank">Michael Gasch</a> and <a href="https://twitter.com/lamw" target="_blank">William Lam</a> as well as through the valuable ***feedback*** from the community.
 I´m very proud to be part of the "inner circle" of folks who meet on a regular basis to discuss everything <a href="https://twitter.com/search?q=%23vcenter-event-broker-appliance&src=typed_query" target="_blank">#VEBA</a> and the keyword here is also ***feedback***.